Neevets/neevets/README.md

 ## About Me

 <p align="center">
-  Hey, I’m a Honduran boy passionate about programming and graphic design.<br />
+  I’m a Honduran boy passionate about programming and graphic design.<br />
   In my free time, I love coding and digital drawing.
 Always eager to learn, level up, and improve both personally and professionally.<br />
   If I’m not online, I’m probably sharpening my skills to become better.
 </p>